Quick Facts | Answer |

 If landlords do not return the security deposit within the 21-day period, tenants can file for damages in court up to the amount of the deposit.

-If the landlord is found to have acted unreasonably in withholding the amount or in “bad faith”, the landlord may be made to pay two times the security deposit in damages, in addition to returning the amount originally withheld.
+If the landlord withholds unreasonably or in bad faith, the landlord may be made to pay two times the security deposit in damages, in addition to returning the amount originally withheld.

 Tenants can also take legal action against a landlord for failure to provide a written statement when deductions are made from a security deposit, or unreasonable deductions.